- Oklahoma law requires that all money collected in the name of the University be deposited daily with the State Treasurer. 62 O.S. § 7.1.

-The Property Inventory Section of the Department of Financial Services is responsible for maintaining a permanent and detailed centralized inventory system for recording all moveable tangible capitalized property (items costing in excess of $5000) purchased with University funds, acquired by private gifts, or transferred from an outside source as required by the Federal Government, the State of Oklahoma Department of Central Services, and the University of Oklahoma Board of Regents.
-Additionally, the Property Inventory Section coordinates physical inventories of University and sponsor owned moveable tangible capitalized property and selected tangible non-capitalized property on an annual basis.
+The Property Inventory Section of the Department of Financial Services is responsible for maintaining a permanent and detailed centralized inventory system for recording all tangible capitalized property (items costing $5,000 or more) purchased with University funds, acquired by private gifts, or transferred from an outside source as required by the Federal Government, the State of Oklahoma Office of Management & Enterprise Services (OMES), and the University of Oklahoma Board of Regents.
+Additionally, Property Inventory coordinates physical inventories of University and sponsor owned tangible capitalized property and selected tangible non-capitalized property on an annual basis.

 - Accountability.
-Accountability for all moveable tangible property in use rests with department chairs, directors and budget unit heads and is required in order to minimize risks of misuse, damage, theft or loss of assets.
-Accountability is the requirement imposed on those individuals empowered with the authority to decide as to the acquisition, employment and disposition of assets.
-Accountability cannot be delegated, but can only be transferred to other accountable individuals or discharged through the proper execution of this procedure.
+Accountability for all moveable tangible property in use rests with department chairs, directors, and/or budget unit heads and is required in order to minimize risks of misuse, damage, theft, or loss of assets.
+Accountability is the requirement imposed on those individuals empowered with the authority to decide as to the acquisition, employment, and disposition of assets.
+Accountability cannot be delegated, but can only be transferred to other accountable individuals or discharged through the proper execution of Property Inventory procedure.
 If a breach of accountability results in significant loss (either instantly or cumulatively over time) to the University, appropriate administrative action may be taken.
-Unless separate documentation has been issued to assign or delegate accountability for an asset to a specific individual (e.g., principal investigator of a sponsored program), such accountability shall rest with the department chair, director or budget unit head whose org/project paid for the asset.
-For assets that are funded from more than one org/project, accountability will rest with the respective department chair, director or budget unit head that paid for the majority of the cost of the asset.

 - Responsibilities.
-Each department chair, director and/or budget unit head is responsible for all property purchased or transferred to his/her area as reflected on the official inventory records of the University.
-Specific responsibilities are as follows:
+Each department chair, director, and/or budget unit head is responsible for all property purchased or transferred to his/her area as reflected on the official inventory records of the University.

-Exceptions to specific provisions of this policy must be submitted in writing and approved by the Vice President of Administration and Finance and CFO or his/her designee.
+Exceptions to policy must be approved by the Senior Vice President for Administration and Finance and CFO or his/her designee.